 QUESTION 2/2

-Information and telecommunications for e-health
+Best practices and guidelines for rapid implementation of eHealth

 1 Statement of the situation or problem

 E-health is an integrated system of healthcare delivery that employs telecommunications/ICTs as a substitute for face-to-face contact between medical staff and patient.
 It includes many applications, such as telemedicine, electronic medical records, medical consultation at a distance, medical consultation between rural medical centres and urban hospitals, etc. E-health provides for transmission, storage and retrieval of medical information in digital form between doctors, nurses, other medical staff and patients for clinical, educational and administrative purposes, both at the local site (your workplace) and at a distance (remote workplaces).
 In some developing countries1, the number of mobile phones has overtaken the number of fixed phones, and the mobile telecommunication network could be considered a more attractive platform for the introduction of e-health services.